 ARTIST RESIDENCY: SOUND OF SILENCE

-🌍 LOCATION 20 ha Olive Farm near Elvas, Portugal
+š LOCATION 20 ha Olive Farm near Elvas, Portugal

-🧞♂️ WHO CAN APPLY?
-Visual artists, writers, stage photographers, performance artists, musicians, architects, landscape designers, guerrilla gardeners, or spiritual workers.
+š§āāļø WHO CAN APPLY?
+Creators across a wide range of disciplines are welcome to apply: visual artists, writers, stage photographers, performance artists, musicians, architects, landscape designers, or guerrilla gardeners (among others).

-🎨 SETTING While you have all the freedom to create your own art, ritual, or performance, you will do so in the solitude of this vast space.
+šØ SETTING While you have all the freedom to create your own art, ritual, or performance, you will do so in the solitude of this vast space.
 Much like a silent retreat; most of the time you will only have the plants and animals to talk to or listen to, especially during the periods when we are not on the farm.
 Neighbors are within visual and walking distance, so you are not completely isolated.

-🏡 SPACE Your will have a 55m² loft-style side building with its own kitchen & bathroom, and a 12m2 studio, both with incredible views.
+š” SPACE Your will have a 55m² loft-style side building with its own kitchen & bathroom, and a 12m2 studio, both with incredible views.
 The farm is semi-off-grid but well connected & with great Wi-Fi.
 Features ancient olive trees, a pool, a pergola, shady arcades and absolute quiet.
-When i am on the farm, I’d love to share some meals and show you the ins and outs of the farm and the region, but when I am away, you must be comfortable with solitude and the quiet meditation of nature to inspire your work.
+When i am on the farm, Iād love to share some meals and show you the ins and outs of the farm and the region, but when I am away, you must be comfortable with solitude and the quiet meditation of nature to inspire your work.
 We will conclude the residency with an event of your choice hosted in the main building: an exhibition, reading, meditation or intimate concert to showcase your work - both in real life and online.

-🤝 EXCHANGE This is an unpaid residency with free lodging but self-catered.
+š¤ EXCHANGE This is an unpaid residency with free lodging but self-catered.
 While you can bring your partner or child, guests have to be announced and approved.
-As part of the residency and in exchange for the free logding, you will handle light caretaking when I am away, such as feeding the resident cat 🐈, basic pool maintenance 🏊♂️, and keeping an eye on the property to report to me if the neighbors animals have trespassed (horses, goat, sheep) or if some other irregularities occur.
+As part of the residency and in exchange for the free logding, you will handle light caretaking when I am away, such as feeding the resident cat š, basic pool maintenance šāāļø, and keeping an eye on the property to report to me if the neighbors animals have trespassed (horses, goat, sheep) or if some other irregularities occur.

-🪂 LOGISTICS Nearest airports: Badajoz/Spain (35 min), or Lisbon/Portugal (2h).
+šŖĀ LOGISTICS Nearest airports: Badajoz/Spain (35 min), or Lisbon/Portugal (2h).
 If you fly into Badajoz I can pick you up.
 If you fly into Lisbon, you will have to take the bus to Elvas and I can pick you up at the local bus station.
 Because we are 6 km from Elvas, this is not walking distance to town.
-If you don’t have your own car, I will provide a vehicle (bike or farm car) that you can use for the times that I am not there.
-Minimum knowledge of Spanish or Portuguese is advisable as many people do not speak English here.
-If you have cat allergies, tend to get hay fever, or similar nature related allergies this residency might not be the right thing for you.
+If you donāt have your own car, I will provide an electric bike that you can use for the times that I am not there.

-📫 APPLICATION LINK
+š«Ā APPLICATION LINK

 ABOUT THE SPACE